erg-lang/erg/doc/EN/compiler/inference.md

 In addition, the operation that obtains the return type if the expression is a call is denoted as `subst_call_ret`.
 The first argument is a list of argument types, the second argument is the type to assign to.

 The type substitution rule `{?T --> X}` means to rewrite `?T` and `X` to be of the same type.
 This operation is called __Unification__. `X` can also be a type variable.
-A detailed unification algorithm is described in [separate section].
+A detailed unification algorithm is described in [separate section](./unification.md).
 We will denote the unify operation as `unify`.

 ```python
 unify(?T, Int) == Ok(()) # ?T == (Int)